2 – Nautical charts

 • Projection: most likely the Mercator projection as described above.
 Charts covering small areas can be constructed by stereographic projection.

-• Horizontal geodetic datum: the definition of the relationship between the ellipsoid adopted as the model of the earth's shape, and the earth itself.
+• Horizontal geodetic datum: the definition of the relationship between the ellipsoid adopted as the model of the Earth's shape, and the Earth itself.
 Though there are hundreds of datums in use, most are only locally valid.

 • Chart sounding datum: the tidal datum to which soundings and drying heights on a chart are referred.
 Often shortened to “Chart Datum” when it is clear that reference is not being made to a horizontal datum.
 Chart sounding datums are also used as reference for heights (lighthouses, mountains, bridges).
-Multiple datums can be used in one chart: LAT for soundings and ML for heights; see chapter 6.
+Multiple datums can be used in one chart: LAT for soundings and ML for heights; see Chapter 6Chapter 6.

 • Soundings & height units: soundings and heights can be stated in – for example – metres, feet or fathoms.
 Today all charts worldwide should by now be metric, except for USA Hydrographic Office charts, which sometimes still use feet instead of the international standard.